-I recommend reading Philip Pettit's entire paper, " A Republican Right to Basic Income", but if you choose not to, here's just one excerpt of great importance.
+I recommend reading Philip Pettit's entire paper, " A Republican Right to Basic Income", but if you choose not to, here's some important excerpts:

 Such examples show it to be entirely plausible that promoting the resilient, republican possession of basic liberties argues for establishing a legal right to a basic income.
 Such a right would mean that people had adequate income for functioning properly in society.
 And that income would mean that people would not have to beg the favor of the powerful, or even of the counter-clerk."

 So you see, those without access to sufficient money are at the whims of others.
 They must accept anything because they do not have the power to refuse the domination of others.
 If your choice is starvation or being someone's slave, you'll be their slave.
 This is also why minimum wage exists by the way.
 People are willing to work for poverty wages because it's better than nothing.
 People underbid each other in a race to the bottom.
 The government then has to come in and manipulate the labor market through an enforced wage floor.
 Now imagine we just simply make sure everyone has the power to refuse insufficient wages by providing them a wage independent of work sufficient for their basic needs, aka basic income?
 Well, now we don't need minimum wages anymore, because people have individual bargaining power.
 In other words, UBI creates a truly free market for labor, where all employment is purely voluntary thanks to everyone having the freedom to refuse the domination of others.